warrior-cultures-and-training

 Several factors contributed to the failure of Norse settlements in North America:

-• Hostile Relations: Unlike in Iceland and Greenland, where the Norse encountered no prior human population, in Vinland they faced organized resistance from indigenous groups with superior numbers and knowledge of the terrain.
+- Hostile Relations: Unlike in Iceland and Greenland, where the Norse encountered no prior human population, in Vinland they faced organized resistance from indigenous groups with superior numbers and intimate knowledge of the terrain.

 The abandonment of Vinland did not mean the end of Norse visits to North America.
-The sagas mention a few later voyages, including one by Leif’s sister, Freydís, who supposedly led a particularly bloody expedition.
+The sagas mention a few later voyages, including one by Leif's sister Freydís, who supposedly led a particularly bloody expedition marked by betrayal and murder.
 However, by the early 12th century, voyages to Vinland had ceased entirely.
-The Greenland colony lasted until the 15th century, when it too was abandoned as the climate cooled and trade routes shifted.
+The Greenland colony lasted until the 15th century, when it too was abandoned as the Little Ice Age set in and trade routes shifted.
 The memory of Vinland survived only in Icelandic manuscripts, slowly fading from European consciousness.

 Legacy of Viking Exploration and Modern Confirmation